kontainapp/km/docs/build.md

 For non-interactive login to work, you need to create and store personal credentials on your machine.
 Here are the steps:

 1. Login to Azure interactively
-1. Create personal Security Principal for non-interactive logins: `az ad sp create-for-rbac -n "https://your_alias_noninteractive" --role contributor`, e.g. `az ad sp create-for-rbac -n "https://msterin_noninteractive" --role contributor`
+1. Create personal Security Principal for non-interactive logins: `az ad sp create-for-rbac -n "https://your_alias_noninteractive" --role contributor --years N`
-1. Save the results in local file, e.g. *~/.tokens/az_msterin_noninteractive*.
+1. Save the results in local file, e.g. *~/.ssh/az_$(whoami)_noninteractive*.
 Set chmod 400 on the file.
 This is secret data, so **DO NOT PUBLISH AND DO NOT SAVE TO GIT**.
 1. Add credential to .bash_profile - code below (modify the file var first).
 If you use other shells, modify the script accordingly.
 1. `source ~/.bash_profile`
 1. **Test the login:** `make -C cloud/azure login-cli`